 - Meanwhile, preheat the oven to 450 degrees F. Toss the peeled and diced acorn squash in oil and spread over a baking sheet.
 Roast in the oven for 15 minutes.
 Turn and spread the acorn squash again and roast another 10 minutes.
 In the last 2-3 minutes sprinkle the pecans over the acorn squash so the pieces can toast.

 - Once the rice and roasted acorn squash are ready, toss together with orange zest and thyme.
 Then salt and pepper to taste.
-Serve warm of room temperature!
+Serve warm or at room temperature!

 Making this recipe?
 Why not take a quick shot and share it on Instagram!
 Make sure to tag it #ASpicyPerspective so we can see what you're cooking!